Shaganet/model-zoo/README.md

   - **[The Inventory Equilibrist]()** - Balancing stock levels with grace — one misstep, and the shelves collapse into chaos.
 Trained on: **[Retail Inventory Dynamics]()**

+* ## neighbourhood-navigators🧭
+They don’t follow a formula — they walk through the data like ghosts of past decisions, finding patterns in the crowd.
+One step forward, one glance around — and suddenly, the future is revealed.

+  * 🕵️‍♂️ **Whisper from the Shadows:**
+    - **[The Pattern Stalker]()** — It doesn’t predict — it listens.
+To the silence between sales, to the echo of promotions, to the hum of competitor prices.
+When the data speaks, it hears.
+Trained on: **[Retail Inventory Dynamics]()**
 ---

 # classification⚖️